mhv75/arduino-nRF5/README.md

 Follow the instructions in the repository to install from source and create a selfcontained binary.

-First create a folder named "adafruit-nrfutil" in the "tools" folder under nRF5_ATCwatch.
-Then move/copy this selfcontained binary to nRF5_ATCwatch/tools/adafruit-nrfutil/.
+First create a folder named `adafruit-nrfutil` in the "tools" folder under `nRF5_ATCwatch`.
+Then move/copy this selfcontained binary to `nRF5_ATCwatch/tools/adafruit-nrfutil/`.